wnyc/autosync/README.md

     a/b/3
     c/4

-With tar and zip the currect directory defines the root of your tree.
+With tar and zip the current directory defines the root of your tree.

 In autosync this root is made explicit.
 When running autosync if you say: